London murder rate overtakes New York's

 A spike in violent crime in London saw more murders committed in the city in February and March than there were in New York, figures show.

-So far in 2018, 46 people in London have been fatally stabbed, shot or injured compared to 50 in the US city.
+So far in 2018, the Met Police has investigated 46 murders, compared with 50 in the US city.

-But, while New York's rate month-on-month has decreased since January, London's is on the rise.
+But, while New York's murder rate decreased from the end of January, London's rose markedly from that point.

 Ex-Met Police Ch Supt Leroy Logan says it is proof that "London's violent traits have become a virus".

-Statistics obtained by the BBC from the New York Police Department (NYPD) and the Metropolitan Police, highlight narrowing murder rates between the two cities which have similar population sizes.
+Statistics from the New York Police Department (NYPD) and the Metropolitan Police, reported in the Sunday Times and obtained by the BBC, highlight narrowing murder rates between the two cities, which have similar population sizes.

 - Can Scottish police help stop violent deaths in London?